magenta-aps/mox/doc/user/api/search.rst

 .. http:get:: /(service)/(object)

-   A Search operation returns a list of UUIDs to the objects that fit the parameters.
+   The Search operation returns a list of UUIDs to the objects that fit the parameters.

    .. note::